stridecolossus/JOVE/doc/blog/part 4 - model demo/model.loader.md

 ### Conclusion

 There is still a lot of conversions of byte buffers to/from arrays but our model can now be loaded in a matter of milliseconds - Viola!

-We have ignored OBJ *groups* for the moment - the examples we are testing against all have a single smoothing group - but we may need to come back and refactor later.

 Initially we tried to protect the buffers using the `asReadOnlyBuffer` but this seemed to break our unit-tests (equality of buffers is complex) and caused issues when we came to integration into the demo so they are exposed as mutable for the moment.